yudhiesh/corise-mlops-w3/week3/project/README.md

 ![](https://corise-mlops.s3.us-west-2.amazonaws.com/project3/pic1.png)

 2. We are now ready to get started on writing the code!
-All the required code changes for this project are in `app/server.py`.
+All the required code changes for this project are in `app/server.py` and `app/classifier.py`.
 Comments in this file will help you understand the changes we need to make to create our web application to make model predictions.
 Once the code changes are done, you can start the web server again using the command from the above step.

 3. Test with an example request: